 Canadian Veteran Detained in U.S. For Decades-Old Cannabis Charge

-UPDATE: Demetry Furman was released and dropped off at the border on Tuesday, October 16th, 2018.
+UPDATE: on Tuesday, October 16th, 2018 American authorities released Demetry Furman and dropped him off at the border.
 The story was first reported by the Globe and Mail news, a respected Canadian publication.
-After it went public, Furman’s case started to move.
+After it went public, Furman’s case moved quickly.

 Forty-seven year old Canadian military veteran, Demetry Furman, has been stranded in an unnamed Ohio detainment since August 1st, based on a cannabis charge from the early 90s.
 Furman had been living in the states since marrying his wife, Cynthia, in 2014.

 The couple had been trying to gain a green card for Furman using protocols for having married an American citizen, but have experienced constant delays.
 Current zero-tolerance policies for criminal records, even those having to do with possession of cannabis, have made it difficult.